 Each store was independent of the Bakery.
 Each store ordered what it needed each day from the Bakery and if someone slipped up and forgot to order Chocolate Fudge Cakes, for example, the Bakery didn’t send any to the store, even though they probably knew we needed them.

 Of the many people I worked with at Just Desserts, I don’t see any of them anymore.
 It’s as if they’ve all left San Francisco.
-I used to see one of them but that’s no longer the case although he may still be here.
+That unique experience is history.
+It’s sad to think about really.
+Those days were probably the height of the Old City.
+At that time, I never imagined The City becoming what is has become today.
+It’s a completely different City.
+I used to see one of the employees I worked with but that’s no longer the case although he may still be here.
 I did see one JDs employee a couple months ago in passing but I never worked with him.
 He worked at one of the other stores.
 I knew of him from having been a customer at another JDs store before I became an employee.